microsoft/virtualnodesOnAzureContainerInstances/README.md

 If you are looking to customize your virtual node installation, [check out the Node Customizations](Docs/NodeCustomizations.md)

 If you are planning to run at high scale (thousands of pods per minute), we have a [section with best practices and recommendations!](Docs/HighScaleBestPractices.md)

+For those looking for ways to further lock down their infrastructure, we have a [section on Security customizations!](Docs/SecurityCustomizations.md)

 Need Support?
 [File a support request for Azure Container Instances via Azure Portal](https://aka.ms/azuresupport)